OmegaSquad82/bluebuilds/README.md

 ## Images

 All images are built with a selection of common packages and flatpaks.
-ZRAM is pre-configured to use LZ4 and from 2 x RAM up to 32 GiB as Swap space, the Virtual Memory management subsystem settings have been configured for both an increased amount of and low latency swapping.
+ZRAM is pre-configured to use LZ4 and from 2 x RAM up to 16 GiB as Swap space with recompression, the Virtual Memory management subsystem settings have been configured for both an increased amount of and low latency swapping.
 The latency improvements come at a price of a higher likelyhood of page faults because readahead has been deactivated.

 ### [Aubertit](https://www.mineralienatlas.de/lexikon/index.php/MineralData?lang=en&language=english&mineral=Aubertit)